joy4563/Entergalactic_Mars_Explorer/README.md

 To embark on your Martian adventure, follow these simple steps:

-1. **Clone the Repository:** Start by cloning this repository to your local machine.
+1. **Clone the Repository, run locally:** Start by cloning this repository to your local machine.

    ```bash
    git clone https://github.com/entergalactic/mars-explorer.git